 “It started on 12th and Claremont ya’all…”

-I got out on the first day and holed up at my parent’s house in Lincoln Park.
+I escaped on the first day and holed up at my parent’s house in Lincoln Park.
 After all, it was safer to watch on TV then to get killed.
-At least not yet.
-Work to be done.
+Wasn't ready to die just yet.
+Still had work to do.
 After this maelstrom of hate and fear there wasn’t a doubt in my soul as to where I stood as a human being.

 End the ugly Vietnam war, the riots, the racism and bigotry.
 Go out as minstrels spreading the word that we all desperately need to ban together and hopefully, or forcibly, change this damn stupidity.